 *Google Plus Authorship — this isn’t strictly needed, but if you’ve got a Google+ profile, we’d love if you could send that to us so we can put a Rel=”Author” Tag.

 Feel free to list YouTheEntrepreneur as a place you contribute at.

 Posts preferably related to any or more of the following:

 (1) Your own personal small business/entrepreneurial story with lessons

-(8) Interviews with entrepreneurs/small business managers on the same topics above (very welcome!)
+(4) Interviews with entrepreneurs/small business managers on the same topics above

-Infographics, interviews, or videos related to all of the above are very welcome!
+Infographics, interviews, or videos related to all are welcome!

 We feel that those general topics cover plenty of ground and offer plenty of variety.
 We may publish off-topic submissions on occasion, but please don’t count on it.
 Also, remember that these are just guidelines.
 We’ll try to take each submission on a case by case basis.